Douglascrc/douglas-campos-backend/README.md

 ## API Endpoints for users
 The API provides the following endpoints for users services
 ```
-POST /create - receive username, password and email for create a user
+POST /create - Receive username, password and email for create a user

 POST /auth - Authenticated the user